Bovada is the only Internet casino endorsed by the Wizard.

 Administrator

-Member since: Oct 14, 2009
+Joined: Oct 14, 2009

 When you fall in love the brain releases lots of endorphins, causing the well-known feeling of bliss.
 However, it eventually wears off.
-Sounds to me like to wore off with him, and he started to have second thoughts.
+Sounds to me like it wore off with him, and he started to have second thoughts.
 Happens all the time, and it doesn't mean the end.

 Moving out sounds like a good idea.
 Lower the temperature to give him a chance to hopefully miss you and want you again.
 Men hate talking about their feelings, so don't press him on that.